patman124/DVPetSpriteLocator_Test/README.md

 _______________________________________________________________________________________________________________________________________________________________________________

 On the left hand side, you can select a Digimon stage from the first drop down.
 The second drop down will change to list all available sprite sheets.
-Once selected press Go! and the digimon at each position of the sprite sheet will be listed.
+Once selected press Go! and the Digimon at each position of the sprite sheet will be listed.

-Useful for finding out what sprite set is for each Digimon.
+Useful for finding out which Digimon a sprite set is for.